astronomer/docs/astro/cli/install-cli.md

 brew install astro@<major.minor.patch-version>
 ```

-If installing the cli for the first time, then you can the tap for installing specific version of the Astro CLI with the following command and try brew install again:
+If installing the cli for the first time, then you can add the tap for installing specific version of the Astro CLI with the following command and try brew install again:

 ```sh
 brew tap astronomer/tap